 Badlands National Park Map

 If you plan a South Dakota road trip, the best travel guide is Moon Mount Rushmore & the Black Hills With the Badlands.
-It is a wonderful and detailed source of knowledge about South Dakota, the indigenous tribes Lakota inhabiting the land, nature, and attractions worth seeing.
+It is a beautiful and detailed source of knowledge about South Dakota, the indigenous tribes Lakota inhabiting the land, nature, and attractions worth seeing.

 How many days do you need in the Badlands National Park in Winter?